6 More Advanced Ways to Improve Your WordPress Security

-Welcome to the second part of our series on WordPress security!
+This blog post will look at 10 Advanced WordPress Security Tips to help you keep your website secure and protect your online presence.
 If you’re not very confident about PHP and changing code files, we suggest you stick with the advice we gave in our first post, as the tips contained in it are more general advice than actual code changes.

 All the code snippets below should be placed inside the functions.php file of your theme unless stated otherwise.

-1 Use Salt Keys
+1 Use SALT Keys in WordPress

-Salt keys are fundamental to the overall security of your site.
+SALT keys are fundamental to the overall security of your site.
 They’re long strings of random letters, numbers, and symbols that aid in encrypting your user’s cookies.
+They also help protect your passwords from being easily hacked.
+A well-encrypted password could take years to hack, whereas a non-encrypted one could take only minutes.

 • Open up your FTP client (we recommend FileZilla).